betula/node-shared/README.md

 }
 ```

-Or signature of this method same as `container` sugnature, but return decorator function with inject all dependency instances to `prototype` if its class or to `this` if its plain object
+Or exists signature of this method same as `container`, but return decorator function with inject all dependency instances into `prototype` if its class, or into `this` if its plain object

 ```javascript
 const decorator = @inject({ dep1: Dep1 }, container({ dep2, Dep2 }), ...);